GTMStack

 Normalize Picklist Values

 If your Salesforce instance uses “Enterprise” as a company size value and your marketing tool uses “enterprise” (lowercase), your integration needs to handle this.
-Build normalization into the mapping layer rather than trying to standardize values across all systems — the latter is a governance project that will take months and still miss edge cases.
+Build normalization into the mapping layer rather than trying to standardize values across all systems.
+Standardization is a governance project that takes months and still misses edge cases.

 Handle Required Fields Defensively

-CRM APIs will reject records that are missing required fields.
+CRM APIs reject records missing required fields.
 Your integration needs to handle this gracefully.
-The worst outcome is a silent failure where the record simply does not sync and no one notices until a sales rep asks why their new contact is not showing up.
+The worst outcome is a silent failure where the record simply doesn’t sync and no one notices.

-Build a fallback strategy: if a required field is empty in the source, either populate it with a default value (and flag it for review) or route the record to a quarantine queue where someone can manually complete it.
+Build a fallback strategy: if a required field is empty in the source, either populate it with a default value (and flag it for review) or route the record to a quarantine queue.
+We use a quarantine queue with a daily review process.
+Roughly 2-3% of incoming records hit quarantine, and a 15-minute daily review clears 90% of them.

 Custom Fields and Namespacing